piano fun

 Students must pay close attention to the teacher’s actions in order to emulate them.

-Paying close attention improves their concentration and helps them stay focused on their current task.
+Paying close attention improves concentration and helps students stay focused on their current task.

-Playing the piano requires understanding the pitch, length, and location on the keyboard, as well as reading music and determining which fingers to use, and then combining them.
-All of these actions must be carried out simultaneously.
+Playing the piano requires understanding pitch, duration, and location on the keyboard, as well as reading music and determining which fingers to use, with all of these elements combined simultaneously.

-As a result, the most efficient and understandable method of learning is to learn them all at once, gradually building them up one by one from the beginning.
+For this reason, the most efficient and understandable method of learning is to learn all elements together, gradually building them up one by one from the beginning.

-Playing the piano requires multiple tasks at the same time.
+Playing the piano requires performing multiple tasks at the same time.

-Learning each of them separately does not result in successful assemblies.
+Learning each of them separately does not result in successful integration.

 Coarse motor skills and fine motor skills

-🤸🏻Gross motor skills : large movements that uses the whole body (walking, running, jumping, etc.)
+🤸🏻 Gross motor skills: large movements that use the whole body (walking, running, jumping, etc.)

 Stage for developing the body’s core